-Lack of waste management plan

-Lack of financial resources to implement the plan

-••••••••••

-NOVO BRDO/NOVOBËRDË

-In Novo Brdo/Novobërdë, the company responsible for waste collection is the public-private company from Gjilan/Gnjilane, "Eko Higijena".
+Low level of coverage Lack of waste management plan Lack of financial resources to implement the plan NOVO BRDO/NOVOBËRDË In Novo Brdo/Novobërdë, the company responsible for waste collection is the public-private company from Gillan/Gnjilane, "Eko Higijena".
 Waste is collected once per week or more if needed, and is transported by truck that is in solid condition.
 The company collects around 1,680 tons of waste per year.
 The vast majority, 95.83 percent, of the population is covered by the service.
 Waste is collected in rural areas as all territory of the municipality is actually a rural area.
 The cost of the service is 5.00 euros per household and only 37 percent of households pay the fee.
-Waste is deposited in the public-regional landfill located in Gjilan/Gnjilane without being classified or recycled.
+Waste is deposited in the public-regional landfill located in Gillan/Gnjilane without being classified or recycled.
+Since the company is owned 51 percent privately and 49 percent by Gjilan/Gnjilane municipality, Novo Brdo/Novobërdë does not have the right to monitor it nor does it have its representatives in the board.
+The only mechanism to protect its interests is the memorandum between the municipality and the company.
+Furthermore, Novo Brdo/Novobërdë provides premises to the company and supports them by registering their vehicles.
 Up to now, municipality of Novo Brdo/Novobërdë did not establish any cooperation with other municipalities regarding waste management.
 Although it is interested to cooperate with other municipalities, it is not interested to have a transfer station on the territory of its municipality.
 If the transfer station would be in some other municipality then municipality officials would be interested to cooperate.
-Regarding regulations, the municipality does not have a waste management plan.